 Transportation: Means of Transport

 The human population is very high.
-The Transport Canada is in charge of transport under directions from federal government.
+Transport Canada is in charge of transport under directions from the federal government.
 The principal means of transport are air, rail, road, and maritime at the coast.
 Due to the vast land, Canada being the world’s second-largest country, many people prefer traveling by air between main towns.
-The country has interconnected railway network which cuts across the country.
-They also use buses, but they are long leading to greater distances.
+The country has an interconnected railway network which cuts across the country.
+They also use buses, but they are long, leading to greater distances.
 The ferry is used at the coast to transport passengers, goods, and vehicles.
-The system is excellent which encourages trade.
+The system is excellent, which encourages trade.
 Goods are quickly moved from one city to another for sale and ready market easily provided.

-The transport system comes along with well-connected communication network.
-There is 24 hours and seven days a week accessible and operating Toronto Pearson International Airport.
+The transport system comes along with a well-connected communication network.
+There are 24 hours and, seven days a week accessible and operating Toronto Pearson International Airport.
 According to the Transportation Safety Board of Canada, there are about 31,706,171 registered road vehicles in the country.
 These consume approximately 42.4 million cubic meters of gasoline and 11.21 million cubic meters of diesel.
-The transport sector generates 35% of the GDP to the total economy.
+The transport sector generates 35% of the GDP of the total economy.
 Some of the transport industries include:

 The Trans-Canada highway in Chilliwack, BC